Walcriz/BlockBreakSpeed/README.md

 Tested versions: 1.19.4

+> :warning: This is ARCHIVED and will not be updated.
+The code *works* but the limitations of this method were too big to even consider using

 ## Benefits
 - It sends way less packets to the client (*the reason this was made*)
 - Reduces chances of desync between server and client (*Needs more testing*)